cdf1982/cdf1982.github.io/privacy/glancecam_terms_of_service.md

 ---
 layout: post
-title: GlanceCam Terms of Service (TOS)
+title: GlanceCam for Mac Terms of Service (TOS)
 description:
 image:
 nav-menu: false
 ---
-The GlanceCam application, components, extensions, site and services available in connection with the software application (the “App”, "GlanceCam") are made available to you by Cesare Forelli (“I”, “Me”, or “My”) subject both to these Terms of Service and to the terms set forth in the [Privacy Policy](https://cdf1982.com/privacy/glancecam_privacy_policy.html) (collectively the “Terms”).
+The GlanceCam for Mac application, components, extensions, site and services available in connection with the software application (the “App”, "GlanceCam") are made available to you by Cesare Forelli (“I”, “Me”, or “My”) subject both to these Terms of Service and to the terms set forth in the [Privacy Policy](https://cdf1982.com/privacy/glancecam_privacy_policy.html) (collectively the “Terms”).
 Please take a moment to review both documents before using the App.

 **BY ACCESSING, USING OR DOWNLOADING ANY MATERIAL FROM THE APP, YOU AGREE TO FOLLOW AND BE BOUND BY THESE TERMS**, which may be updated by me from time to time without notice to you.
 You can review the most current version of the Terms of Service at any time at the URL you are currently reading this document from ([https://cdf1982.com/privacy/glancecam_terms_of_service.html](https://cdf1982.com/privacy/glancecam_terms_of_service.html)) and the current version of the Privacy Policy at [https://cdf1982.com/privacy/glancecam_privacy_policy.html](https://cdf1982.com/privacy/glancecam_privacy_policy.html).